cyberrie/HEV-Squad/README.md

 ## Links

-- You will be able to acces the app URL if you navigate into Settings → Pages inside this repository
+- You will be able to access the app URL if you navigate into Settings → Pages inside this repository

 - Or, click on this link: [Mood Mix]()